 Robert Todd Lincoln was twenty-one years old when John Wilkes Booth killed his father at Ford’s Theater.
 Awaiting his discharge from the Army, Robert had been on leave in Washington.
 That very morning, he had discussed his future plans with Abraham Lincoln, saying he wanted to attend Harvard’s Law School.
 His father agreed.

 Later that night, Robert was urgently summoned to the Peterson House, across from the theater, where his father lay dying and his distraught mother was hysterical.
 As he watched Abraham Lincoln breathe his last, Robert Lincoln was now man of the family.
-He would have to make the decisions for Mary Lincoln and his thirteen year old brother Tad.
+He would have to make the decisions for Mary Lincoln and his twelve year old brother Tad.

 He was the family escort for the President’s coffin on the long, somber ride back to Springfield, Illinois.
 Then he returned to Washington to help his family pick up the pieces of their life.

 The Assassination of James Garfield